xianlinbox/daily_practise/databricks/de-databricks-3.md

 - Dynamic value references: A syntax for references job conditions, metadata, and parameters when configuring tasks.
 - Task values: A syntax for capturing and referencing values generated during task runs.

+#### Controls

+- Retries must be set individually at the task level by set "max_retries"

 ### Delta Live Table

 DLT is a framework for building highly reliable, maintainable, and testable ETL/ELT pipelines.
 You declaratively define